BloomTech-Labs/social-media-strategy-ds/README.md

 [Python Notebook 3](🚫add link to python notebook here)

-### 3️⃣ How to connect to the web API
+### How to connect to the web API

-🚫 List directions on how to connect to the API here
+Connection to the web API is built into the flask_app/routes.py file.
+The backend makes a POST request to our flask app with the user's twitter handle and we return a PUT request with the optimal time for posting.
+The connection is possible with the backend token (stored in a hidden file) that can be received by sending a specific password and username to the backend URL with a GET request.

-### 3️⃣ How to connect to the data API
+### How to connect to the data API

-🚫 List directions on how to connect to the API here
+The only data API we have built into the app at this point is the Twitter Developer API.
+We accessed this with http requests, using our unique tokens for authentification.

 ## Contributing